Skip to main content

 How to File for an Employment Authorization Document

-If we need biometrics to produce a secure EAD, we will notify you of your appointment to appear at a USCIS Application Support Center.
+If we need biometrics after you apply, we will notify you of your appointment to appear at a USCIS Application Support Center.

 You may check general processing times for Form I-765 on our processing times page.